top of page

 The CMCD should form as many two man “Mosquito Teams” as needed to combat mosquitoes on the ground.
 The teams would visit locations where mosquitoes are reported and proceed as follows:

-The following procedure would usually correct a reported a home mosquito problem within 24 hours.
+This procedure would usually correct a reported home mosquito problem within 24 hours.

 Crews of trained technicians would carry on as follows: